Use a manifest file to configure your app

 Learn how to use an app manifest to define your app and manage its features

-The app manifest is a manifest.json file that declaratively defines your application.
-It includes your app's complete configuration, from the basic information to OAuth settings, feature definitions, and endpoints.
+The app manifest is a manifest.json file that declaratively defines your app’s configuration, including app metadata, OAuth settings, feature definitions, and build references.

-You can export a manifest to reuse the app's configuration across versions, or import a manifest to quickly get started from an example.
+You can export a manifest to reuse configuration across versions or environments, and import a manifest to quickly create or update an app.
+The manifest defines configuration only; it does not deploy code or create deployments.

 Use cases

 The manifest simplifies app management.
-Some things you can use it for:
+You can use it to:

 • Maintain consistent app setup across accounts or environments

-• Compare the configuration between versions, and rollback to the previous configuration
+• Compare the configuration between versions and roll back changes

-• Integrate version-controlled manifests into automated pipelines for promotion and testing
+• Integrate version-controlled manifests into CI/CD pipelines for promotion and testing

 Concepts

-The manifest schema defines the required data fields for a valid app.
-Each manifest includes a version parameter that declares which schema version it uses.
+The manifest schema defines the required fields for a valid manifest.
+Each manifest includes a top-level version field that declares the schema version it uses.

 {